NeuralEnsemble/elephant/doc/contribute.rst

 You are here to help with Elephant?
 Awesome, feel welcome to get in touch with us by asking questions, proposing features and improvements to Elephant.

+For guidelines on code documentation, please see the :ref:`documentation_guide` below.

 .. note::

     We highly recommend to get in touch with us *before* starting to implement a